WDI-SEA/Node-Questionnaire/README.md

 2. How do we import express into our node application?

 	We run 'npm install --save express' to import express into the Node app.
+	We include "var express = require('express')" in our Node application to use Express in the Node app.

 3. After Express is imported, we need to initialize it.
 We can save this to a variable so that we can reuse it later.
 What would this line of code look like?